 To read about bun rieu click here.

-When you think of Vietnamese noodle soup, the obvious go to is pho, which is famous the world over, but there are a number of other ones such as the aforementioned bun rieu and of course bun mam that are worth throwing at your taste buds.
+So, when you think of Vietnamese noodle soup, the obvious go to is pho, which is famous the world over, but there are a number of other ones such as the aforementioned bun rieu and of course bun mam.
+Get out of your comfort zone and away from pho!

 What is bun mam (bún mắm)?